jcchen07944/iYTBP-Vanced-Black-MAGISK/README.md

 # Credits
 - Team Vanced
-- vortextriangle for testing
+- vortextriangle for testing arm64 variant
-- Extreme_Ninja2099
+- Extreme_Ninja2099 for testing the behaviour on signature verification enabled
 - other discord testers